Gentrification Doesn’t Work.

-I had an appointment with an ex-student of mine, back from my years teaching at the university; he come back soon after his graduation in Milan.
+I had an appointment with an ex-student of mine, back from my years teaching at the university; he came back soon after his graduation in Milan.

-We got through a small alley and we entered in a Courtyard.
-Here, many art galleries design offices put their roots.
-The ex-partner of Steven Holl set his office right here, I guess to get close to the authentic Beijing after my visit in the linking hybrid one year ago.
+We got through a small alley, and we entered a Courtyard.
+Here, many art galleries and design offices put their roots.
+The ex-partner of Steven Holl set his office right here.
+I guess to get closer to the authentic Beijing - after my visit in the Linking Hybrid one year ago.
 I spied inside.
-All the lights are on; the office is at full regime on Saturdays.
+All the lights are on.
+The office was at full regime on Saturdays.
 We moved, but not far.
 We stop at a Belgium beer bar.
-Here, the local owner had a wide collection of punk music from the 90s.
+Here, the local owner had an extensive collection of punk music from the 90s.
 It was right between to the Schnitzel place, owned by Israeli good friends of guys from the Italian Association AGIC in Beijing.
-I turned and right in front there was the bar/social centre where on Mondays it projects European black and white subtitled movies from the 50s.
+I turned and right in front there was the bar/social center where on Mondays it projects European black and white subtitled movies from the 50s.

 We took a beer and started talking about the dilemma of the demolition and reconstruction.
-We talked about the recent news, the big changes in the trendy and populated by foreigner’s districts.
+We talked about the recent news, the significant changes in the trendy, and populated by foreigners, district.

-Walking, you could see just renovated co-working spaces full-window openings, from top to bottom, live music, small clubs welcoming foreigners and trendy locals looking forward to hang out with the the expat community.
+Walking, you could see just renovated co-working spaces full-window openings, from top to bottom, live music, small clubs welcoming foreigners and trendy locals looking forward to hanging out with the expat community.
 It is a refreshing environment, a village like life.

 Will all soon be gone?

-My ex-student and I were continuing talking, making speculations about the real reasons of these actions.
-We discussed about the implication of the legacy and the will of the government to preserve the feeling of the walled city of the hutong with small window and narrow passages, or maybe for fighting the invasion of the expats in the most typical zone of Beijing?
-We continued speculating on a perverse and hidden intentions to wipe out all of this for possible real estate advantages.
+My ex-student and I were continuing talking, making speculations about the real reasons for these actions.
+We discussed the implication of the legacy and the will of the government to preserve the feeling of the walled Hutong - with the small window and narrow passages - or maybe for fighting the invasion of the expats in the most typical zone of Beijing?
+We continued speculating on perverse and hidden intentions to wipe out all of this for possible real estate advantages.